| 20251118 |

 (O-2026-41)

-Introduction of an Ordinance authorizing the Mayor, or his designee, to execute a Second
+Ordinance authorizing the Mayor, or his designee, to execute a Second Amendment to the

-Amendment to the Contract with Ace Parking III, LLC, to allow the City to use the
+Contract with Ace Parking III, LLC, to allow the City to use the Contract beyond five

-Contract beyond five years, through December 19, 2027, increase the total not-to-exceed
+years, through December 19, 2027, increase the total not-to-exceed amount of the

-$6,128,500, and modify the Contract pursuant to the terms and conditions contained in the
+the Contract pursuant to the terms and conditions contained in the Second Amendment to

 6 votes required pursuant to Charter Section 99.